Nictiz/snippets/CheckDisplayValues/README.md

     }
     ```
     This is where your NTS credentials are stored.
 The file is included in the `.gitignore` to avoid leaking.
-2. In the `LOINC` folder include the latest `LOINC-nlnames-*.**-patch.xlsx` file.
+2. Create a folder `CheckDiplayValues\LOINC` if it does not already exist.
+Include the latest `LOINC-nlnames-*.**-patch.xlsx` file in this folder.
 The program assumes the file has only two columns.
 The first column contains the LOINC codes and the second the Dutch translations.
-3. Please put all `.tgz` package files that needs to be checked for valueSets in the `CheckDiplayValue\Packages` folder.
+3. Please put all `.tgz` package files that need to be checked for valueSets in the `CheckDiplayValues\Packages` folder.
 If it does not yet exist, create one.

 Please keep in mind that only the following information standards are currently supported: